PhilippeDoucette/FCND-Motion-Planning/README.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
 ***planning_Utils*** includes:

  a_star: the path plannng routine that takes a grid, heuristic, and start/end points and returns a path through the obstacles defined in the grid.

  heuristic: A frobenius norm for the distance between the current point and the goal.

  Enum Action: comprised of valid moves within the grid.
 I expanded the four directions to include compass diagonals.

  valid_actions: Returns a list of valid actions for the current node.
 I expanded this to include compass diagonals.

  create_grid: Returns the grid used by a_star for a given altitude and safety distance.

+***motion_planning*** includes:
+ Three callbacks for local position, velocity and state, which provide the events wich trigger the transition routines Six transitions, arming, takeoff, waypoint, landing disarming, and manual, wich advance the vehicle state and run the appropriate methods in the underlying Drone class, such as arm(), takeoff(), etc. plan_path, which is called right after arming, calculates the set of waypoints, by using the a_star path planning

 ### Implementing Your Path Planning Algorithm